niyotham/Refund-by-Location-Smart-Contract/README.md

-# Refund by Location Smart Contract
+# Refund by Location Smart Contract Dapps-GPS
+Ethereum is a decentralized, open-source blockchain with smart contract functionality.
+Ether is the native cryptocurrency of the platform.
+Among cryptocurrencies, Ether is second only to Bitcoin in market capitalization.
+Ethereum was conceived in 2013 by programmer Vitalik Buterin.

 ![smart contract](https://github.com/niyotham/Refund-by-Location-Smart-Contract/blob/main/smart%20contract.jpeg)